Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 ### Part 8 A friend

-At that time I wanted to quit my job, and he said that I could approve your resignation, but you would not be paid until the end of the month.
+At that time I wanted to quit my job, and manager said that I could approve your resignation, but you would not be paid until the end of the month.

 I then rented a bed in front of the factory, it was a single room, but many people were living there.
-I waited here for my salary.
+I waited there for my salary.

 Because I was using the factory sheets, the girl in the bunk above me recognised them and she said, "Are you from Textron Electric?